Melanitski/backbone-url-helper/README.md

 This is a simple extension to manipulate the browser navigation.
 Is not very convenient work with backbone routing url using strings.
 We have routing!

-This library extends the prototype of backbone routing with one method - `to()`
+This library extends the prototype of backbone routing with one method - `to(routeAction, routeParams, navigateOptions)`

 ### Example